Christina Aguilera biography

 Aguilera appeared to be stumbling professionally and personally around this time.
 At the Super Bowl in February 2011, she seemed to forget some of the lyrics to the National Anthem.
 Not long after, the pop star was arrested for public intoxication.
 Both incidents sparked a wave of stories concerning her possible alcoholism.

 By the spring of 2011, however, Aguilera had gotten back on her feet with a full-time spot on a new television competition, The Voice, debuting on April 26, 2011, on NBC.
 On the show, Aguilera served as a judge/coach for singers while competing against teams led by fellow musical talents Cee Lo Green, Blake Shelton and Adam Levine.
 While some rumors circulated about behind-the-scenes drama between Aguilera and her team members, the pop star proved to be a strong supporter of her protégées.
-Following The Voice's season 3 finalé in 2012, Aguilera announced that she would be leaving the series, but noted plans for a potential return in later seasons.
+Following The Voice's season 3 finalé in 2012, Aguilera announced that she would be leaving the series for a time.
+She was replaced by Shakira for the show's fourth season.

 While filming Burlesque (2010), Aguilera became romantically involved with set assistant Matthew Rutler.
 The singer has a son, Max, from her previous marriage to record producer Jordan Bratman; the couple married in 2005, separated in 2010 and finalized their divorce in 2011.